KGI Student Government

 Jennalyn Resendez

-Health & Wellness Chair
+Health and Wellness Chair

 Professional Development Chair